pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

     end
 ```

-The aggregation and consumption of this peer-meta information enables the node to understand the globalized network state through sampling Peer Metadata in its local peer list.
-Node aggregates the collected peer metadata to identify the `MaxHeight` and `MinHeight` in the global state.
+The aggregation and consumption of this peer-meta information enables the node to understand the global network state through sampling Peer Metadata in its local peer list.
+The Node aggregates the collected peer metadata to identify the `MaxHeight` and `MinHeight` in the global state.

 This gives a view into the data availability layer, with details of what data can be consumed from peer via: